darshan-hpc/polaris-log-collection-scripts-cug25/log-collection-analysis/case-study-2/README.md

 The analysis in the paper related to extensive re-reading of application data can be reproduced manually, using a combination of the PyDarshan `file_stats` tool and `darshan-parser`.

-The following command indicates the most read-intensive files accessed using STDIO:
+The following PyDarshan command indicates the most read-intensive files accessed using STDIO:

 `python -m darshan file_stats --module=STDIO 1977553-17460120447186390966.darshan`